gigamaster/xelfinder/README.md

 ### About libraries

-HypCommonFunc is required in order to enable this feature.
+HypCommonFunc is required in order to extend and enable this feature.

 * [HypCommonFunc について](http://xoops.hypweb.net/modules/xpwiki/156.html)

 ## X-elFinder Specific Features

-In addition to the functions of elFinder, it has the following features
+In addition to the functions of elFinder, X-elFinder has the following features

 * Drag and drop file uploads between browser windows.
 (Firefox, Chrome, Safari)
 * Image editing using Pixlr.com